Regularized Stochastic Dual Dynamic Programming for convex nonlinear optimization problems

 There is a widespread interest in the modeling and analysis of market impact costs as they are (one of) the main reducible parts of the transaction costs \cite{MIBR}.
 In this study, we propose a series of dynamic - deterministic and stochastic (risk-neutral and risk-averse) - optimization models for portfolio optimization with direct transaction and market impact~costs.

 We compare the computational time required to solve with SDDP-REG and SDDP instances of risk-neutral and risk-averse portfolio problems with direct transaction costs.
 We also compare the computational time required to solve with SDDP-REG and SDDP risk-neutral instances of portfolio problems with market impact costs using real data and $T=48$ stages.
 To our knowledge, no dynamic optimization problem for portfolio optimization with conic market impact costs has been proposed so far.
-Also, we are not aware of other published numerical tests on the application of SDDP to a real-life application modelled by a multistage stochastic second-order cone program with a large (48 in our case, which already corresponds to a very challenging multistage stochastic nonlinear problem) number of stages.\\ \end{itemize}
+Also, we are not aware of other published numerical tests on the application of SDDP to a real-life application modelled by a multistage stochastic second-order cone program with a large number of stages. \end{itemize}

 The paper is organized as follows.
-In Section \ref{REDA}, we present a class of convex deterministic nonlinear optimization problems for which dynamic programming equations can be written.
-We propose the variant REDDP of DDP to solve these problems and show the convergence of this method in Theorem \ref{convreddp}.
-Though this theorem is a special case of Theorem \ref{convalg1} given in Section \ref{convsreda}, we thought it would be convenient for the reader to have this simpler proof in mind when considering the more complicated stochastic case since most arguments of the proof of Theorem \ref{convreddp} are re-used for the proof of Theorem \ref{convalg1}.
-In Section \ref{SREFDA}, we introduce the type of stochastic nonlinear problems we are interested in and propose SREDA, a regularized decomposition algorithm to solve these problems.
-In Section \ref{convsreda}, we show in Theorem \ref{convalg1} the convergence of SREDA.
-The portfolio selection models described in item d) above are discussed in Section \ref{FINM}.
-Finally, the last Section \ref{numsim} presents the results of numerical simulations that illustrate our results.
-We show that REDDP is much quicker than DDP on all problem instances considered (up to 184 times quicker than DDP) and that SDDP-REG is quicker on the instances of nonlinear stochastic programs tested and much faster on the instance of risk-neutral multistage stochastic linear program implemented (8.2 times faster).\\
+In section \ref{REDA}, we present a class of convex deterministic nonlinear optimization problems for which dynamic programming equations can be written.
+We propose the variant DDP-REG of DDP to solve these problems and show the convergence of the method in Theorem \ref{convreddp}.
+In section \ref{SREFDA}, we introduce the type of stochastic nonlinear problems we are interested in and propose SDDP-REG, a regularized decomposition algorithm to solve these problems.
+In section \ref{convsreda}, we show in Theorem \ref{convalg1} the convergence of SDDP-REG.
+The portfolio selection models described in item d) above are discussed in section \ref{FINM}.
+Finally, the last section \ref{numsim} presents the results of numerical simulations that illustrate our results.
+We show that DDP-REG is much quicker than DDP on all problem instances considered (up to 184 times quicker than DDP) and that SDDP-REG is quicker on the instances of nonlinear stochastic programs tested and much faster on the instance of risk-neutral multistage stochastic linear program implemented (8.2 times faster).\\